 Impact of financial ratio and costs for the company etc.

 The company's earnings per share are not affected by the issue of the warrants as the present value of the warrants' strike price exceeds the current market value of the share at the date of issue.
-Since the warrants are transferred to the participants at market value it is not expected that the company will incur any costs for personnel costs.
+Since the warrants are transferred to the participants at market value it is not expected that the company will incur any personnel costs.
 The warrant program may incur certain limited costs in terms of external consulting fees and costs relating to the administration of the warrant program.

 Preparation of the matter